 The ten species of bat that have been recorded on Montserrat include four regionally endemic bat species and the subspecies of the tree bat (Ardops nichollsi montserratensisis) considered rare.

-L-R: The native Montserrat tarantula; Ash covered slopes of western Montserrat, in the Exclusion Zone.
+L-R: The native Montserrat tarantula; Ash covered Plymouth western Montserrat, in the Exclusion Zone.